The effect of transmission-line dynamics on grid-forming dispatchable virtual oscillator control: Power systems implications and test-cases

 Theorem~\ref{thm.main} and Proposition~\ref{cond.stab.power} indicate that the system may become unstable if the admittance of individual lines is increased by, e.g., adding or upgrading transmission lines.
 To validate this insight, we vary the admittance of individual lines (keeping $\ell/r$ constant), recompute the steady-state given by $\theta^\star_{jk}$ and $v^\star_k=1$ that corresponds to the power injections specified above, linearize the system at this steady-state, and compute the minimum damping ratio $\zeta_{\min}$, defined by

 where $\operatorname{Re}(\lambda_k)$ and $\operatorname{Im}(\lambda_k)$ denote the real part of the $k$-th eigenvalue of the linearized system and we exclude the eigenvalue $\lambda_1=0$ that corresponds to the rotational invariance of the system.
 A larger damping ratio corresponds to a well damped system, and the damping ratio is negative if the system is unstable.

 Figure \ref{fig:adm} shows the minimum damping ratio $\zeta_{\min}$ as a function of the admittance of the line connecting inverter 1 to inverter 2 (blue), inverter 2 and 3 (red), and inverter 1 and 3 (orange).
 The black dashed line indicates the minimum damping ratio for the system in the original configuration described in Section \ref{sec.threebusboundary}.
 In the original configuration, the admittance of the line from inverter 1 to inverter 2 is $0.0265$ S and the admittance of the lines connected to inverter 3 is $0.1327$ S. It can be seen that the system becomes increasingly underdamped and eventually unstable if any of the individual line admittances is increased beyond a threshold.
 This result is in line with the analytical insights obtained from Theorem \ref{thm.main} and confirms that adding, upgrading, or shortening transmission lines can make the system unstable.
-Moreover, the conditions of Theorem~\ref{thm.main} and Proposition~\ref{cond.stab.power} depend on the maximum weighted node degree of the transmission network graph $d_{\max} = \max_{k \in \mc N} \sum\nolimits_{j:(j,k) \in \mc E} \norm{Y_{jk}}$, i.e., the maximum of the sum of the admittances of lines connected to individual converters.
+Moreover, the conditions of Theorem~\ref{thm.main} and Proposition~\ref{cond.stab.power} depend on the maximum weighted node degree of the transmission network graph $d_{\max} = \max_{k \in \mc N} \sum\nolimits_{j:(j,k) \in \mc E} \norm{Y_{jk}}$, i.e., the maximum of the sum of the admittances of lines connected to individual inverters.
 This dependence can also be observed in Figure \ref{fig:adm}.
 Notably, the minimum damping ratio $\zeta_{\min}$ is insensitive to the admittance of the line connecting inverter 1 to inverter 2 (i.e., $\norm{Y_{12}}$) for small values of $\norm{Y_{12}}$, and becomes sensitive to $\norm{Y_{12}}$ only once $\norm{Y_{12}}$ becomes large enough to affect $d_{\max}$. }